“Ophidism is a modern monotheistic religion grounded in liturgy, reason, and the worship of the Serpent

 “Ophidism is not a proselytic religion.
 It is a contemplative path oriented toward inner discipline and lucidity.
 It offers no promises of salvation in the conventional sense, but invites each individual to encounter the Divine through conscious metamorphosis.
 To walk the Ophidian path is to learn the logic of the Serpent: to relinquish what has hardened, to descend into one’s own depths without fear, and to rise again shaped by new form.

-The Ophidian Synodus preserves and transmits this tradition through its Ierá, its doctrinal texts, and its cultural initiatives.
+The Ophidian Synodus preserves and transmits this tradition through the Ierá, its doctrinal texts, and its cultural initiatives.
 Its task is not to reconstruct ancient cults nor to imitate contemporary spiritual trends, but to articulate a vision of the Divine that speaks to the present age through an eternal symbol.
 The theology of Ophidism is born from study, contemplation, and the recognition that the sacred expresses itself not in stasis, but in movement and metamorphosis.

 Ophidism exists to remind humanity that life is tension, that identity is fluid, and that truth is revealed not in permanence but in transformation.
 The Serpent marks the path: a passage across thresholds, toward a reality in which dissolution is not an end, but the beginning of renewal.